bodzio528/FS22_CropRotation/README.md

 Try yourself in reality, where nitrogen and lime are not the only nutrients that plants consume during their growth.

-Gain up to 20% additional yield if you done it right.
+Gain up to 15% additional yield if you done it right.
 Loose even more if you fail to take good care about the soil!

 Key features:
-- six categories of crops: oilseed, cereal, legume, roots, nightshade and grass
 - crop-specific return period to mitigate monoculture
 - fallow support, up to two years (only with seasonal growth enabled)
 - detailed in-game help menu

 Future development:
-- extended support for Seasons_GEO-like mods and maps with additional crops.
+- biomass content in soil management

 ## Crop Rotation